christian19flores/Simple-Parallax/README.md

 ##Features:
 1. As many parallax elements as you like.
-2. Lightweight at only 2.63KB!
+2. Lightweight at only 4.73KB!
 3. Parallax on scroll.
 4. Elements can parallax up or down(depending on the data-plax-y value being positive or negative).
 5. Animation for a smooth scroll effect.
-6. Coming Soon!(Ease functions)
+With ease functions.

 ##Example(JSFiddle):
 [Parallax Version: 0.0.1](https://jsfiddle.net/Kree/v10yn98c/)